NK-dev-24/LinkedIn_Pro--A-Linkedin-Extension/README.md

 ## ✨ Features

-- **Writer Focus Mode** - Hide all distracting elements with a single click (Ctrl+Shift+Z)
+- **write better, faster** (**Writer Mode**) - Hide all distracting elements with a single click
-- **Customizable Interface** - Toggle specific elements:
+- **Stay on Task:** by remove irrelevant feeds, ads, and unnecessary notifications.
+- **Customize Your Experience**: Decide what to hide and what to keep visible.
   - Home Feed
   - Media Content
-  - Advertisements
+  - Promoted Content & Ads
   - Notification Counts
   - Messaging Section
   - Right Sidebar
   - Left Sidebar
+- **100% Privacy First**.
+We does not collect, store, or share any data.

  ## 💖 Support
 Like this extension?
 Here's how you can show your support:

 - Star this repository
 - Share with your network
-- Buy me a coffee (Just Kidding)
 - Report bugs and suggest features [Here](https://docs.google.com/forms/d/e/1FAIpQLSevtYtDfXoiUBfl4NM6Ryb8Lfehmv0MYKaNaMHmDBUW_z5Afw/viewform)
+(Buy me a coffee?
+Just kidding, it's free!)

 ## 🚀 Installation

-1. Download Manually or Chrome Web Store (Coming Soon),
+### Option 1: Download Manually

+1. Click the green Code button and select Download ZIP.
+2. Unzip the folder.

+Steps to install:
+1. Open chrome://extensions or edge://extensions
+2. Enable Developer mode (toggle on the top right).
+3. Click Load unpacked.
+4. Select the unzipped folder.

-### Video Tutorial:
+#### Video Tutorial:

 https://github.com/user-attachments/assets/324146a8-e40a-4d09-8b31-6525014e86d8

 Or [Watch here](https://www.loom.com/share/e1424da209a442c19c417104335aaeb0?sid=e4edc8cf-ab26-45ec-a689-13c3c5a56e73)

-### Steps To download the extension:
-1. Click Code (Green Button) -> Download Zip

-Open them and follow the instructions below to install the extension:
-1. Open chrome://extensions or edge://extensions
-2. Turn on the Developer mode toggle
-3. Click on the Load unpacked button
-4. Select the folder
+### Option 2: Chrome Web Store
+(Coming Soon!)

 ## 🛠️ Development